KonaisPC/v2ray-apache-ws/README.md

 This script is used on CentOS 7 and Ubuntu 18.04.
 Posted from [品葱](https://pincong.rocks/article/1898), and you can find some more specific steps there.

+## Disclaimer bugs
+Due to some unpredicted problem, there has been a problem configuring the script on Ubuntu server.
+Only tested on Centos/Fedora

 ## Prerequirements
 1. Complete the bonding of your domain name and VPS IP address on CloudFlare